aparnakhadatkar/AZ-700-Designing-and-Implementing-Microsoft-Azure-Networking-Solutions/Instructions/Exercises/M08-Unit 3 Monitor a load balancer resource using Azure Monitor.md

 5. Select the **AllMetrics** checkbox, then select the **Send to Log Analytics workspace** checkbox.

-6. Select your subscription from the list, then select **myLAworkspace (westus)** from the workspace drop-down list.
+6. Select your subscription from the list, then select **myLAworkspace (eastus)** from the workspace drop-down list.

 7. Click **Save**.